Winemaker: Toit Wessels

 The elegant complexity of the His Master’s Choice lends itself well to complex dishes such as oxtail and lamb shank.

-- All the component cultivars were picked at optimal physiological ripeness with the following analyses.
+Both of the component cultivars were picked at optimal physiological ripeness with the following analyses.

 - The wine was then lightly filtered prior to bottling.